BrajeshPatil/rover-science-task/README.md

 # About the project
 **Requirements of the Science Module:**
-- Collect three soil samples—two of which will be tested directly on the rover, while the third sample will remain untouched and returned to the base station.
+- Sample Collection:
+  - Collect three soil samples:
+    1. Two samples tested directly on the rover.
+    2. One sample returned to the base station untouched.
-- The sample to be collected at least 10cm below the surface.
+  - Samples must be collected from at least 10 cm below the surface.
+- Analysis:
-- Analysis should be conducted on both soil and atmosphere.
+  - Conduct tests on both soil and atmosphere.

 **Hardware Architecture**